UniSage: A Unified and Post-Analysis-Aware Sampling for Microservices: Experimental Evaluation

 \subsubsection{Log Sampling}

-Table~\ref{tab:log_sam} presents the log coverage achieved by different methods under varying sampling budgets (from 0.1\% to 10.0\%) on two datasets.
-The baseline method, Uniform, exhibits limited effectiveness, especially under low budgets.
-For instance, at 1.0\% sampling, Uniform achieves only 2.1\% and 8.3\% coverage on OnlineBoutique and TrainTicket, respectively.
-This is expected, as random sampling lacks awareness of log characteristics.
-In contrast, \methodname demonstrates substantially better performance in all sampling budgets and datasets.
-Even with just 0.1\% of logs, \methodname achieves 62.6\% coverage on OnlineBoutique and 37.3\% on TrainTicket, significantly outperforming Uniform.
-As the sampling budget rate increases, \methodname consistently approaches or reaches full coverage, achieving 100\% on both datasets at 10.0\%.
-This indicates that \methodname can effectively prioritize problem-related logs.
-Similarly, the ablation results on log sampling also show a clear performance drop compared to the full \methodname, further confirming the effectiveness of jointly employing both the analysis-guided and edge-case-based samplers.
+Table~\ref{tab:log_sam} presents the log coverage achieved by different methods under varying sampling budgets (from 0.1\% to 10.0\%) on TrainTicket and Boutique.
+Uniform sampling exhibits limited effectiveness, particularly under low-budget settings.
+For example, at a 1.0\% budget, Uniform achieves only 0.2\% and 2.1\% coverage on TrainTicket and Boutique, reflecting the inherent limitations of random sampling without semantic awareness.
+In contrast, \methodname consistently delivers substantially higher coverage across all budgets and datasets.
+Even with a minimal budget of 0.1\%, \methodname captures 37.3\% of logs on TrainTicket and 62.6\% on Boutique.
+As the budget increases, its coverage rapidly improves and eventually reaches full coverage on both datasets at 10.0\%, demonstrating its ability to effectively prioritize logs that are indicative of system failures.
+The ablation results further corroborate this finding.
+Removing either the analysis-guided sampler ($\mathcal{A}$) or the edge-case-based sampler ($\mathcal{E}$) leads to a noticeable drop in coverage, indicating that both components are essential and complementary for effective log sampling.